 A lot more people than I'd thought really hated that fact, so I'm just telling you STRAIGHT up.
 But, if you like the movie and books, the sequel (which is already up) is ENTIRELY based off the books, kay?

 I grimaced and looked down at my new shoes.
 'Great,' I thought, cursing the weather; they were completely soaked.
 I glanced around for some place I could stay for the night.
-On most days I stayed in the park, with a tent I had lifted from a sporting goods store, but since the rain was coming down so heavily, I ddin't see any chance of that happening.
+On most days I stayed in the park, with a tent I had lifted from a sporting goods store, but since the rain was coming down so heavily, I didn't see any chance of that happening.

 I needed to find proper shelter.

-Stalking through the rain-slick streets, I thought back to when things were simpler, back to when I'd had a proper home.
-I used to stay with my grandmother, at her house in California ever since my mom and my little sister died.
+Stalking through the rain slicked streets, I thought back to when things were simpler, back to when I'd had a proper home.
+I used to stay with my grandmother, at her house in California, ever since my mom and my little sister died.
 But, Grams had been old and was schizophrenic, eventually something was bound to go wrong.

 I took good care of her, made sure she was taking her meds, eating the right foods, but since I had been twelve at the time, it obviously wasn't enough.
 The doctors from a mental hospital had come to our house one day, Grams told me to hide because the 'bad people' were there.
 To this very day, I could remember the horrified fright in her eyes; I had never seen her so terrified.
 So, to make her feel secure, I hid in the linen closet in the hall across from the front door.
-Anything seemed to set her off.
+Anything seemed to set her off those days.

-I listened to their conversation through the closet door.
+I listened to their conversation through the hard oak door.
 They told Grams they were going to put her in a nice home, with friendly doctors and everything.
 She started crying and screaming, but they refused to leave.
-I listened as they dragged her out of the house.
-I wanted to leave the closet and save her, but it was as if something was holding me down, I couldn't move from the spot.
+I listened quietly as they dragged her out of the house, wanting to leave the closet and save her, keep her with me, but it was as if something was holding me down; I couldn't move from the spot.